rust-embedded/rust-raspberrypi-OS-tutorials/0E_initrd/README.md

 =============================

 Many OS uses initial ramdisk to load files into memory during boot.
-I felt the need for such a tutorial as most hobby OS developer's never learned how to do this porperly.
+I felt the need for such a tutorial as most hobby OS developer's never learned how to do this properly.

 First of all, we're not going to reinvent the wheel a come up with a new format and an awful image creator tool.
 We're going to use the POSIX standard `tar` utility to create our initrd.
 It's format